SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/windows-legacy-pci-compliance.md

 | count by category
 | where category matches "*Policy Change*"
 ```

+## Collecting Logs

+This section provides instructions for configuring log collection for the PCI Compliance for Windows Legacy App.

+### Configure a Collector and a Source

+To configure a collector and source, do the following:

+1. Configure an [Installed Windows collector](/docs/send-data/installed-collectors/install-collector-windows) through the user interface or from the command line.
+2. Configure either a local or remote Windows Event Log source.
+To configure a Windows Event Log source set the following:
+    * **Event Format.** Select **Collect using legacy format.

+Collect using legacy format.** Events retain their default text format from Windows.

+For more information on local or remote Windows Event Log Source configuration, refer to [Local Windows Event Log Source](/docs/send-data/Sources/sources-installed-collectors/Local-Windows-Event-Log-Source) and [Remote Windows Event Log Source](/docs/send-data/Sources/sources-installed-collectors/Remote-Windows-Event-Log-Source).

+Make sure to set the Source Category when configuring the Windows Event Log source.
+For example:  OS/Windows/Events.

 This section provides instructions for configuring log collection for the PCI Compliance for Windows Legacy App.